microsoft/playwright/docs/src/network.md

 const path = await download.path();
 ```

 For every attachment downloaded by the page, [`event: Page.download`] event is emitted.
-If you create a browser context with the `acceptDownloads: true`, all these attachments are going to be downloaded into a temporary folder.
+If you create a browser context with the [`option: acceptDownloads`] set, all these attachments are going to be downloaded into a temporary folder.
 You can obtain the download url, file system path and payload stream using the [Download] object from the event.

 #### Variations